MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/create-quantum-workspaces-with-the-azure-portal.md

    > [!NOTE]
    > You must be an Owner of the selected resource group to create a new storage account.
 For more information about how resource groups work in Azure, see [Control and organize Azure resources with Azure Resource Manager](https://docs.microsoft.com/learn/modules/control-and-organize-with-azure-resource-manager/).

 1. After completing the information, click the **Providers** tab to add providers to your Workspace.
-A provider gives you access to a quantum service, which can be quantum hardware, a quantum simulator, or a quantum-inspired optimization service.
+A provider gives you access to a quantum service, which can be quantum hardware, a quantum simulator, or an optimization service.

    > [!NOTE]
    > During the Limited Preview, you'll be able to see only certain providers